 - Tumbled leather – some mid-range shoe brands use this to achieve a balance between quality and affordability

-- Leathers are the easiest to determine in terms of shoe quality but for performance shoes like Flyknits it’s a bit harder
+- Leathers are the easiest to determine in terms of shoe quality but for performance shoes like Nike Air Flyknits and Air Jordan it’s a bit harder

 - For materials like suede and leather, test how flexible it is by bending the shoe

-- Smell is also a sign – you can smell the inside of a shoe and if it smells like glue you know it’s been made on the cheap
+- The smell is also a sign – you can smell the inside of a shoe and if it smells like glue you know it’s been made on the cheap

-- A good quality shoe needs to smell like good quality leather – as long as they are new, smell away
+- A good quality shoe needs to smell like good quality leather – as long as they are new, sniff away

 - If they are lightweight they will be using more expensive soles which are generally better quality

 Plenty of luxury sneakers still pride themselves on being made in Italy but this is not the only country of origin for good quality kicks.
-These days China has surpassed the Italians when it comes to sneaker construction technology and according to Sneakerboy founder Chris Kyvetos, it’s a defining reason why Balenciaga moved their operations from Italy to China for their popular Triple S line.
+These days China has matched the Italians when it comes to sneaker construction technology – according to Sneakerboy founder Chris Kyvetos, it’s a defining reason why Balenciaga moved their operations from Italy to China for their popular Triple S line.

-Beyond Italy brands like New Balance continue to manufacture their flagship 990 sneaker in the USA using proven methods that date back decades.
+Beyond Italy, brands like New Balance continue to manufacture sneakers like their flagship 990 ‘dad shoe’ in the USA, using proven methods that date back decades.
 So the question really shouldn’t be which country luxury sneakers are made in, but what kind of factory or workshop they come from.